Kong/docs.konghq.com/app/0.14.x/getting-started/configuring-a-service.md

 it manages.

 For the purpose of this guide, we'll create a Service pointing to the [Mockbin API][mockbin].
-Mockbin is an "echo" type public website which returns the requests it gets back to the requester, as reponses.
+Mockbin is an "echo" type public website which returns the requests it gets back to the requester, as responses.
 This makes it helpful for learning how Kong proxies your API requests.

 Before you can start making requests against the Service, you will need to add a _Route_ to it.